>

 As a critic, he has edited and introduced the Selected Verse of Algernon Charles Swinburne and the Selected Essays of Walter Pater for Carcanet Classics.
 He is the author of an academic book, The Poetry of Kissing in Early Modern Europe, and his critical essays have appeared in a range of journals.
 He studied English literature at the University of Cambridge and for about a decade, first as a doctoral student and then as a Fellow of St John’s College, he was privileged to teach undergraduates on the same course.

-In 2022 he took up a Hawthornden fellowship, during which, besides working on some new poems, he began a prose nonfiction project that he hopes will become his first and not last production in that line.
-He expects to be living somewhere in London by the time he begins his RLF fellowship in 2023.
+In 2022, he took up a Hawthornden Fellowship, during which, besides working on some new poems, he began a prose nonfiction project that he hopes will become his first and not last production in that line.
+He now lives in London.